 For example, Unitedhealthcare has 70% market share in my area.
 They’re the leaders in my area.

-What Are The Long-Term Benefits Of Selling Medicare Advantage?
+What Are The Long-Term Benefits Of Selling Medicare Insurance?

-DD: What would you describe as the long-term advantages selling Medicare Advantage policies as your primary line of business?
+DD: What would you describe as the long-term advantages selling Medicare Advantage plans as your primary line of business?

 As I put two hooks into them, three hooks into them, they just stay with me longer.
 It’s harder for them to leave because I’ve got more hooks on them.